nextcloud/appstore/docs/docker.rst

 The following directories will be created initially:

-* static: holds read only files which need to be served by your webserver
+* static: holds read only files which need to be served by your web-server
 * media: holds user uploaded files